Wondering if you can visit any tourist attractions in Vienna over Christmas 2025?

 (Schönbrunn Palace typically opens all the year round)

 To cut a long story short, many (most) places typically remain open across the 24th, 25th and 26th.
-You should have plenty of things to do or see.
+You should have plenty of things to do or see in 2025.

 Whatever it says below, though, do check locally with official sites to be sure, because: